pvougny/angular-utility/README.md

 # angular-utility

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-It provide Angular directives throughout libraries:
+This repository provides Angular services, directives and pipes through libraries:
-- ``PvoWith`` structural directive: contextualize values.

-## Getting started
+- [Translate](./projects/translate/README.md) Translate dynamic texts from a class or a view